Nick Pratto Player Props: Royals vs. Dodgers

 Nick Pratto At The Plate

+- In 28.6% of his games this season, Pratto has picked up at least one RBI.
+In six of those games (10.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 20 games this season, with multiple runs four times.
+- He has scored in 35.7% of his games this year, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.